benjymous/annotations/sandman/sandman.01.md

 sand, whose recovery will occupy most of _More than Rubies_.

-Page 10 panel 1:  Ellie is holding a copy of _Through the Looking Glass_, and her appearance bears some resemblence to Alice, the heroine of that book.
+Page 10 panel 1:  Ellie is holding a copy of _Through the Looking Glass_, and her appearance bears some resemblance to Alice, the heroine of that book.

 Page 11 panel 2:  The word "morphine" is derived from the name "Morpheus".
 There's one other very significant allusion on page 11 which the annotations